 Are you looking to increase your artistic skillset but not willing to accrue (perhaps more) student loan debt?

-Fortunately, it is 2019 and there are plenty of options for learning online.
+Fortunately, it is 2019 and there are plenty of options for learning online with these online art classes.
 Below are a few of our favorite portals for improving your practice, because the world wide web can offer more than just kitten gifs and Trump memes.

 Skillshare offers creative courses including photography, graphic design, digital illustration, visual branding strategies, and more.
 Their goal is as follows, “Our purpose is to make the new economy an open meritocracy, where the skills and expertise needed to succeed are available for anyone willing to learn them.”